microsoft/FluidFramework/packages/test/test-end-to-end-tests/README.md

 Less common APIs can be found on `apis.<layer-name>.packages.<package-name>` (package names are unscoped and camelCased).
 Keep in mind that if these APIs change over time, tests depending on them will either need to have a reduced compat matrix or include back-compat logic.
+See "Change contents of dds, then rehydrate and then check summary" for an example of such a test.

 ### ❌ Incorrect